bekk/bekk-christmas/post/kotlin/wip-–-collections.md

 calendar: kotlin
 post_year: 2019
 post_day: 23
-title: Collections vs. sequences
+title: Lists vs. sequences
+ingress: >-
+  The Kotlin library comes with several container types.
+Two of these are `List` and `Sequence`.
+At the first glance these two look quite similar, but we will look at the differences in this article.
+description: Kotlin list sequence
 authors:
   - Øyvind Midtbø
 ---
-The Kotlin library comes with several container types.
-Two of these are `Collection` and `Sequence`.

 A `List` implements the `Collection` interface, which again implements the `Iterable` interface.
 A `List` is an ordered collection of elements, and every element can be accessed by an index.
-A list implements the `Iterable` interface.

 ```
 val numbersList = listOf(1, 2, 3, 4)